WorkFairly – Advancing Women in Tech

 - Highly sought-after micro-credentials

-- Access to technology, learning support, counselling professionals, and mentorship opportunities
+- Access to technology, learning support, counselling professionals,

 - Connection to Tech Sales employment